hvkwak/Homeworks/README.md

 # Homeworks
 This repository includes my tutorial codes in the course of my degree program M.Sc.
-Datenwissenschaft (Data Science) at TU Dortmund, as well as my personal trainings.
+Datenwissenschaft (Data Science) at TU Dortmund and my personal trainings.

 ### Contents
 <!--Modern C++ Course For CV (Uni Bonn, 2020)-->